SofianeB/B2SAFE-B2STAGE-Training/07a-Working-with-PIDs_CURL.md

     $PID_SERVER/$PREFIX/$SUFFIX?index=101 | python -m json.tool
 ```

-Note, if you do not soecify the index in the URL pointing to your PID, the whole PID will be removed.
+Note, if you do not specify the index in the URL pointing to your PID, the whole PID will be deleted.